UIUC-iSchool-DataViz/is445_spring2022/week11/lecture11.md

 ## Markdown

-Idyll uses Markdown for text, just like Iodide:
+Idyll uses Markdown for text, just like Starboard:

  * To **bold**, use `**two asterisks**`
  * You can _italicize_ with `_underscores_`